nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in NetBook.
 * `find Betsy` followed by `del 1` deletes the 1st person in the results of the `find` command.

 ### Add a remark to a person : `remark`

-Adds a remark to an existing person in the address book.
+Adds a remark to an existing person in NetBook.

 Format: `remark INDEX [r/REMARK]​`